vomyrak/BuddyHub/README.md

 To install the Windows version, follow the steps below:
 * [Download zip file from here.]() Extract the zip file to desired location.
 Among all other files, there should be two separate executables that include the server and the desktop UI.
 * To run BuddyHub, run server.exe.
-* To run desktop UI, after running server.exe, run UCUI.exe
+* To run the desktop UI, after running server.exe, run UCUI.exe

 ## Guide to BuddyHub's UI